 Any student taking more than 18 credits per semester must first obtain the approval of the student's academic advisor and the Registrar.
-Moderate requests for overloads are generally granted if the student has a grade point average of 3.0 or better.
+Moderate requests for overloads for students with a grade point average of 3.0 are generally granted.
+Students must complete an Academic Policy Petition available on the Registrar's Office web site to request such overload.
 Additional tuition will be charged by the credit hour at the overload rate for each credit above 18.